 d.
 Pleasant/Walnut/Lisbon/Lloyd.
 This route runs from the Milwaukee River to the Menomonee River Parkway in Wauwatosa.
 It is a marked Milwaukee bike route to 50th Street.
 At 73rd, it goes north to Watkins St, using a short section of sidewalk to connect dead-end streets.
 After passing the Wauwatosa Public Library, take the sidewalk on the south side of the street to reach Jackson Park Blvd.
 To continue to Brookfield, take North Avenue.
 (North Avenue is a direct route across the county.
 There are marked bike lanes east of Humboldt and apparently plans for additional bike lanes.
 Traffic is heavy, so I prefer either Center St. or the Pleasant St route described above.)

 e.
 Center St. Runs from Humboldt Ave to the Oak Leaf Trail near the Waukesha County line.
 Most of it has marked bike lanes.
-In addition to its bike lanes, the lake of an intersection with either I-43 or with US 45 tends to reduce traffic.
+In addition to its bike lanes, the lack of an intersection with either I-43 or with US 45 tends to reduce traffic.
 At its western terminus, here are choices to continue west:

 (1) Go north to Burleigh and continue west on Burleigh into Brookfield.